-Recommendation 11: Submittals to the Cabinet Action Submit requirements stated in the Law Steps Water Tariff Regulations Regional Water Utilities Regulation Regulation in licensing of service providers Water and Wastewater Connection Regulation Legislation for WR Protection Zones SPs Incentives By-Law identifying and regulating extent of local authorities participation in general structure of Regional Utilities Calendar Short term Initiatives The Palestinian Cabinet of Ministers is ready to address the necessary parties in support of improved PPP integration Stakeholders Cabinet of Ministers PWA WSRC MoLG Service Providers International Experience Standard practice as defined by legislation
+Recommendation 11: Submittals to the Cabinet Action Submit requirements stated in the Law Steps Water Tariff Regulations Regional Water Utilities Regulation Regulation in licensing of service providers Water and Wastewater Connection Regulation Legislation for WR Protection Zones SPs Incentives By-Law identifying and regulating extent of local authorities participation in general structure of Regional Utilities Calendar Short term Initiatives The Palestinian Cabinet of Ministers is ready to address the necessary parties in support of improved PPP integration Stakeholders Cabinet of Ministers PWA WSRC MoLG International Experience Standard practice as defined by legislation

-Recommendation 12: Communication in support of PPP Action Gain PPP acceptability Steps Produce clear and evidence-based information on the potentially beneficial role that private actors can play in the water sector to dispel the myths and clarify what the private sector has (or has not) brought in Palestine based on experiences (completed in Gaza and partially in Bethlehem) Calendar Continuous Initiatives In support of the government policy Stakeholders Independent stock-taking and assessment exercise should clearly set out upsides and downsides of change and raise awareness among priority target audiences (e.g. households) on role, responsibility and contribution of the private actors in water International Experience Governance structures of the private water companies or public utilities are important.
-The conditions should be in place to assure good governance, accountability and transparency / Communicating these results could then help secure the political acceptability of PSP projects & contribute to rebuilding trust between the public and water supplier
+Recommendation 12: Communication in support of PPP Action Gain PPP acceptability Steps Produce clear & evidence-based information on the potentially beneficial role of private sector contribution to the water sector to dispel myths and clarify what the PS has (or has not) brought in Palestine based on experiences in Gaza and partially in Bethlehem Calendar Continuous Initiatives In support of the government policy Stakeholders Donors/international NGOs/local NGOs/unions/educational institutionsIndependent stock-taking and assessment exercise should clearly set out upsides and downsides of change and raise awareness among priority target audiences (e.g. women & men at household level) on role, responsibility and contribution of the private actors in water International Experience Governance structures of the private water companies or public utilities are important.
+Where conditions are in place assuring good governance, accountability & transparency, communicating these results could then help secure political acceptability of PSP projects & contribute to rebuilding trust between the public & water supplier

 Recommendation 13: New controls on Groundwater Action Protect groundwater resources Steps Set up the database and feed it with validated information including socio-economics, gender and youth wherever groundwater is used / Eliminate free abstraction quantities / Assess aquifer safe yield / Limit abstraction quantities / Enforce measures against illegal use and abuse / Enforce against deteriorating GW / Legislate for WR protection zones Calendar Long term Initiatives Law calls for making the necessary institutional and regulatory changes to protect groundwater resources Stakeholders PWA Ministry of Agriculture WUAs Farmers International Experience Much experience is available internationally.
-Neighbouring Jordan is a good example
+Neighboring Jordan is a good example